Skip to content

 get_git_config

-Requires Permissions: Git Operations & Git Config.
+Requires Permissions: Git Operations & Git Configs.

 Gets a key's value from the git configuration.
 Neuro can only see the repository's configurations, never global configs.
+If no key is specified, returns the entire git config.

 set_git_config

-Requires Permissions: Git Operations & Git Config.
+Requires Permissions: Git Operations & Git Configs.

 Sets a key's value in the git configuration.
 Neuro can only change the repository's configurations, never global configs.

-Shell interactions
+Shell Interactions

 execute_in_terminal

-Requires Permissions: Terminal Access.
+Requires Permission: Terminal Access.

 Executes a command into a shell process.
 The available shell processes can be configured in extension settings.
+If the terminal isn't already running, it will also initialise a terminal instance with the specified shell.

 kill_terminal_process

-Requires Permissions: Terminal Access.
+Requires Permission: Terminal Access.

 get_currently_running_shells

-Requires Permissions: Terminal Access.
+Requires Permission: Terminal Access.

 Further Info